-Law 4335/2015 (which, among other things, transposed the BRRD into Greek law) and the recent amendments (during the period 2015-2018) of the Bankruptcy Code and of the Code of Civil Procedure, as well as of Law 4307/2014 (including on special administration) and Law 3869/2010 on over-indebted individual debtors were enacted as a prior action for the purposes of the ESM Financial Support Facility Agreement, with the intention of improving the legal framework pertaining to business and non-business insolvency in line with the reforms agreed with the European Institutions and the IMF.
-It is expected that these reforms will continue to be implemented, including because of the enhanced surveillance framework activated by the EU Commission in July 2018.
+Law 4335/2015 (which, among other things, transposed the BRRD into Greek law) and the recent amendments (between 2015 and 2018) of the Bankruptcy Code and of the Code of Civil Procedure, the amendments of Law 4307/2014 (including on special administration) and of Law 3869/2010 on over-indebted individual debtors, as well as the introduction of the new legal and regulatory framework on servicing and transfers of non-performing exposures of credit and financial institutions under Law 4354/2015 (as amended and in force) and the relevant decisions of the Bank of Greece (as the competent financial supervision authority) were enacted as a prior action for the purposes of the ESM financial support facility agreement, with the intention of improving the legal framework pertaining to business and non-business insolvency in line with the reforms agreed with the European institutions and the IMF.

+It is expected that these reforms will continue to be implemented, not least because of the enhanced surveillance framework activated by the European Commission in July 2018.
+Law 4605/2019 (replacing the debtor's primary residence protection regime of Law 3869/2010) was enacted in this framework.